roelmagdaleno/like-post-block/readme.txt

 The Like Post Block plugin registers a WordPress block that allows you to add a like button to your WordPress block editor.

+You can insert this block in a single post, page, custom post type, and you can also insert it in any Gutenberg template.

 === Key Features ===

 * Add a like button to any post, page or custom post type